ldn-softdev/jtc/Walk-path tutorial.md

 ##
 ### Addressing parents
-One of the nifty features that makes `jtc` very powerful when coming up with queries, is the ability to address parents off the walked elements, i.e., those JSON elements higher up in the the JSON hierarchy tree that make the path towards the currently walked element.
+One of the nifty features that makes `jtc` very powerful when coming up with queries, is the ability to address parents off the walked elements, i.e., those JSON elements higher up in the the JSON hierarchy tree (closer to the root) that make the path towards the currently walked element.

 There are 2 ways to address parents:
 - `[-n]` will address parent(s) in the path (made of offsets from the _JSON root_ to the currently walked element) offsetting it